gladsj/QHaiRegistry/README.md

 1. Dialysis: 18397 rows: 7s ✅
 1. EpisodeOfCare: We can use it from ICD ✅
 1. Immunization: Running… ⚠️
-1. Implants & Supplies: Need to Debug ❌
+1. ImplantsAndSupplies: Need to Debug ❌
 1. Infections: Need to Debug ❌
-1. PatientAnsweredQuestions: 2091069 rows; 1m 36s ClinicalResearch: 13153 rows: 5s ✅
+1. PatientAnsweredQuestions: 2091069 rows; 1m 36s
 1. RiskAssesment: Waiting for Suri to sent updated query ❌
 1. Social History: Started Running at around 9 mins.
 But running infinitely so need to add a filter ⚠️